Skip to main content

 • Community-Scaled Economic Viability: Foster a sustainable waterfront economy that supports small-scale, local businesses, creates employment opportunities for the community, and encourages tourism that complements the natural environment and enhances public enjoyment.

-• Design Excellence and Community-Centred Planning: Create high-quality and impactful public and private realms through thoughtful, sustainable design that reflects the local character and is guided by
+• Design Excellence and Community-Centred Planning: Create high-quality and impactful public and private realms through thoughtful, sustainable design that reflects the local character and is guided by transparent and meaningful community engagement.

 Extensive public input on Clarington’s waterfront was collected in 2022 and as part of the Parks, Recreation and Culture Master Plan (PRCMP) in 2023.
 This collective data and community input helped define the draft Vision & Guiding Principles.
 Here's what we've heard from you so far: